elephantscale/es-training-new/course-outlines/kafka-intro-3days-outline.md

 Feb 01, 2020

 ## Overview
 This course will teach Apache Kafka - a popular distributed messaging system.
-We will cover streaming

 ## What You Will Learn
 * Streaming technologies and architecture